 What is Heartworm Disease?

-Heartworm disease is a serious illness that affects dogs, cats and ferrets.
-It is caused by a parasitic nematode (the roundworm) commonly referred to as the heartworm.
-Heartworm disease is preventable with the administration of a heartworm prophylaxis, a preventative medication, as recommended by a veterinarian.
-At Cornerstone Animal Hospital, your pet has a wide range of choices for heart worm prevention at very affordable prices.
+Heartworm disease is a serious illness affecting dogs, cats, and ferrets.
+It is caused by a parasitic nematode (roundworm) commonly known as the heartworm.
+This disease is preventable with regular administration of a heartworm prophylaxis (preventative medication), as recommended by a veterinarian.
+At Cornerstone Animal Hospital, we offer a wide range of affordable heartworm prevention options for your pet.

-For Prevalence in USA please click this link from The Heartworm Society.
+For heartworm prevalence in the USA, please visit The Heartworm Society.

 Is it preventable?